Grants and Funding Opportunities

 • Traffic signals

-Award maximums will be $2 million for planning grants, and $15 million for prototype grants.
+Awards will range from $250,000 to $2 million for planning grants, and up to $15 million for project expansion grants (only for Stage 2 awardees who were chosen from Stage 1 recipients).
 No match for planning grants.

-Pilot Program for Transit-Oriented Development Planning-Application Closed Oct.10, 2023
+Pilot Program for Transit-Oriented Development Planning-Application Closed July 22, 2024, Will Reopen for FY 2025

 Click here to access website